TomasDePomas/notifier/README.md

 );
 ```

-For more options, check [the Full documentation]('docs/Full-Documentation.md)
+For more options, check [the Full documentation](docs/Full-Documentation.md)

 ToDo list
 ------------
-* Update README.md
-* Update package.js
 * Code cleanup
 * Look at Cordova possibilities
 * Look at APN by Apple
 * Look at MDN by Mozilla
 * Look at MPNS by Microsoft

-* Make an overview of actual browser compatibility
 * Implement some sort of tests